Enantiosensitive exceptional points in open chiral systems: Outlook and conclusions

 Finally, we have shown how to use enantiosensitive EPs to develop new highly sensitive sensors of enantiomeric excess in chiral solutions.
+We envision this approach to pave the way for new chiral methods that find their application in clinical setups, where small imbalances in enantiomeric excess of biofluids samples can indicate diseases in humans \cite{Zheng:2023aa}.
 We have shown using realistic parameters for a PMMA fiber interacting with a solution of fenchone molecules that the EPs depend on the torsion rate of a non-Hermitian twisted fiber and the enantiomeric content of the solution.
 Taking advantage of the nature of EPs as critical points connecting the $\mathcal{PT}$-symmetric and $\mathcal{PT}$-broken regimes of a non-Hermitian system, we have shown how small variations in enantiomeric excess of a racemic solution lead to topologically different light propagation.
 This behavior is general, and the sensor can be made to be sensitive to small variations around any enantiomeric excess $ee^{(0)}$.
-We envision this approach to pave the way for new chiral methods that find their application in clinical setups, where small imbalances in enantiomeric excess of biofluids samples can indicate diseases in humans \cite{Zheng:2023aa}.
-We note that in an experimental realization of this concept, the required interaction length is a critical factor.
-In the present configuration, where $z\simeq10$ m interaction lengths are needed owing to the weakness of the chiral interactions, high-finesse ring resonators would provide an ideal solution.
+In an experimental realization of our proposal, we note that typical values of the gain/loss profile $\Delta\Gamma$ are constrained by both the optical activity $\alpha$ of the chiral solution and the achievable torsion rates $\phi_t$ of the fiber.
+Since the EP condition requires $\phi_t=ee\cdot\alpha\pm\Delta\Gamma$, one expects $|\Delta\Gamma|$ to be comparable to the specific rotation $\alpha$, providing a lower bound $\Delta\Gamma\simeq 1$ m$^{-1}$ for typical molecular solutions.
+Experimentally accessible torsion rates in PMMA fibers can reach $10^{2}-10^{3}$ m$^{-1}$ \cite{Preizal:2024aa}, setting an upper bound on $\Delta\Gamma$.
+We also note that small drifts in torsion or birefringence can effectively detune the system from the exceptional point, shifting its location in parameter space.
+In practice, this implies that the sensor requires calibration to identify the operating point.
+However, since the eigenvalue splitting retains its characteristic square-root dependence on the distance from the EP, the enhanced sensitivity to variations in enantiomeric excess is preserved.
+In conclusion, the choice of the experimental platform where such ideas could be tested should be guided by the parameter ranges defined by the chiral solution, the material guiding the modes and the specific implementation of the gain/loss profile $\Delta\Gamma$.
+For example, the required interaction length described in the main text ($z \simeq 1$–$10$ m) can be achieved using a high-finesse resonator geometry based on a helically coiled optical fiber, where the effective torsion rate arises from the geometric phase accumulated by circularly polarized modes propagating along the helical waveguide \cite{Tomita:1986aa}.
+In this configuration, polarization-dependent attenuation can be introduced via evanescent coupling to an auxiliary waveguide placed in proximity to the coil, with the effective gain/loss contrast tunable through the separation between the two.

 In conclusion, we introduced the concept of enantiosensitive exceptional points as a unifying framework for enantiosensitive techniques and non-Hermitian systems.
 Chirality is a ubiquitous phenomenon, spanning a wide range of temporal and length scales.
 Because realistic systems are inevitably open to their environment, they can be naturally described within a non-Hermitian formalism.
 The combination of these branches of research is very promising for both directions, as non-Hermiticity can provide enhancement of chiral phenomena, while chiral interactions open new avenues for the exploitation of EP-induced effects.
 Optical and photonic platforms \cite{Ozdemir:2019aa}, including cavity-based approaches \cite{Moiseyev:2023aa,Schafer:2023aa}, offer in this sense a promising direction to test these effects experimentally.
 Indeed it is on these platforms that EP-induced effects are routinely observed and technologically implemented \cite{Ozdemir:2019aa,Feng:2017aa,Xu:2016aa,Doppler:2016aa}.
 Solid-state topological platforms, including photonic Floquet topological insulators \cite{Rechtsman:2013aa}, are also a particularly suitable testbed for the ideas presented here.